ScathachGrip/jikan4snek/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop (please complete the following information):**
  - Python version
- - Use default jikan api or not
+ - Use default jikan url api or not

 **Additional context**
 Add any other context about the problem here.